Hilti: 1941–1946

-In 1941, the Hilti company was founded by Martin and Eugen Hilti, with the opening of a mechanical workshop in Schaan, Liechtenstein.
+In 1941, the Hilti company Maschinenbau Hilti OHG was founded by Martin (1915–1997) and Eugen Hilti (1911–1964), with the opening of a mechanical workshop in Schaan, Liechtenstein.
 Martin Hilti was trained in mechanical engineering and automotive design at the Wismar Engineering College and was 26 at the time of founding the company.
 He was also a voluntary Waffen-SS and functionary in the German National Movement in Liechtenstein as editor-in-chief for Der Umbruch.
 The Martin Hilti Family Trust holds all of Hilti's registered shares as of 2003.

+Immediately after its founding, Hilti delivered to the German arms industry.
+Some of these were goods that were important to the war effort, such as components for tank engines or parts of projectile fuses.
+Hilti supplied the then arms companies Maybach-Motorenbau in Friedrichshafen and Robert Bosch GmbH in Stuttgart.

 1947–1963

 After the war, there was a sharp decline in sales and the company was close to bankruptcy.
-To make ends meet Martin Hilti signed sub-contracts as diverse as gray cast iron parts for the Swiss textile industry, machining eggcups molds, or lighters and pencil sharpeners.
+To make ends meet Martin Hilti signed sub-contracts as diverse as grey cast iron parts for the Swiss textile industry, machining eggcups melds, or lighters and pencil sharpeners.
 In the late 1940s Martin Hilti found a technology that would allow setting nails into concrete or masonry, and he acquired the original designs and the patents rights of what would later become Hilti's Direct Fastening first tool.
 Although promising, the technology proved to be immature, and required significant development.
 In the meantime, through the early 1950s, Hilti produced its own line of household products, which included a cigarette lighter, and a water-powered kitchen mixer called "Ello", which enjoyed considerable success.
-In 1952, with a solution that proved mature to be marketed, Hilti launched its first construction-related product, a manual tool to drive threaded studs into steel.
-In 1953 the company introduced its first power-actuated high-velocity fastener that allowed setting nails into concrete, called Perfix.
+In 1952 Hilti launched its first construction-related product, a manual tool to drive threaded studs into steel.
+In 1953 the company introduced its first powder-actuated high-velocity fastener that allowed setting nails into concrete, called Perfix.

 At this time Hilti opened offices in Italy, Belgium, Poland, Finland, Norway, Germany, Denmark, the Netherlands, Portugal, Austria, France, Australia, Canada, and the USA.
 In 1963 Hilti was present in 23 countries, with a turnover of over 400 million Swiss francs.